d20Tek/Spectre.Console.Extensions/README.md

 * [Ninject.Cli](samples/Ninject.Cli) - Use the Ninject DI framework to build type registrar and resolver.
 * [SimpleInjector.Cli](samples/SimpleInjector.Cli) - Use the SimpleInjector DI framework to build type registrar and resolver.
 * [NoDI.Cli](samples/NoDI.Cli) - Use the CommandAppBuilder to configure a console app that does not use a DI framework.
+* [InteractivePrompt.Cli](samples/InteractivePrompt.Cli) - Create an interactive prompt that can run other registered commands while remaining in the prompt.

 ### Testing Infrastructure
 This library also provides testing classes that help in building your CommandApp unit tests.
 Using the CommandAppTestContext allows you to easily configure and run commands in isolation.